bakdata/kpops/docs/docs/user/getting-started/components.md

 ### Usage

-Can be used to deploy any app in Kubernetes using helm, for example, a REST Service that serves Kafka Data.
+Can be used to deploy any app in Kubernetes using helm, for example, a REST service that serves Kafka data.

 ### Configuration